DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing

 \subsubsection{Gather}

 The gather operation complements the split operation by augmenting individual chunks with peripheral information necessary for understanding the chunk's content.
-Conceptually, the gather operator is similar to the window operator in traditional database systems, as both allow access to data beyond the current row or chunk, but gather is specifically designed for LLM-based processing of unstructured text.
-To illustrate the gather operation, consider a long police interrogation transcript divided into chunks.
-A single chunk might contain pronouns like ``he'' or ``she'' without clearly defining the speakers, making it challenging to understand without context from previous chunks.
-The gather operation allows flexible configuration of which peripheral information to include with each chunk.
-For example, a gather configuration might assemble context for each chunk as follows:
+Conceptually, gather is similar to windowing in SQL, as both allow ordered access to data beyond the current row or chunk, but gather is specifically designed for LLM-based processing.
+For example, in a transcript split into chunks, a chunk containing pronouns (e.g., ``he'' or ``she'') may lack speaker names, making it hard to understand.
+Gather allows flexible configuration of which peripheral context to include with each chunk, such as:

 \begin{yaml} - name: context_gatherer: type: gather content_key: document_text_chunk peripheral_chunks: previous: head: count: 1 content_key: document_text_chunk middle: content_key: document_text_chunk_summary \end{yaml} This particular configuration includes the full content of the document's first chunk, summaries of intermediate chunks, and the current chunk itself. \Cref{fig:split-gather-pipeline} demonstrates different ways to render chunks.
 The gather operation is highly flexible in rendering contextual information, allowing for the inclusion of full chunks (as in {\em (ii)}), portions of chunks (as in {\em (i)}), or transformations (e.g., summaries) of chunks (as in {\em (iii)}).
-Importantly, gather can be used in conjunction with map operations between the split and gather steps---allowing for the generation of additional context (such as summaries) that can be used to augment each chunk during the gather phase.

-The output of the gather operation adds a new attribute to each input document, containing the rendered chunk with its peripheral context, rendered with special tags that demarcate what is the chunk and what is peripheral context.
-This approach ensures that each chunk is processed with necessary context, maintaining the coherence and structure of the original document even when split across multiple chunks.
-For additional details, see \Cref{app:gather}.
+Importantly, there may be map operations between the split and gather steps---allowing for the generation of additional context (such as summaries) that can be used to augment each chunk, before downstream processing.
+The output adds a new attribute to each input document, containing the rendered chunk with its peripheral context, with with special tags that demarcate what is the chunk and what is peripheral context. \techreport{For additional details, see \Cref{app:gather}.}